SoumilSahu/Bill-split/README.txt

 How to use the code:
 .....................................................

-In the runnning directory make a file of name "file_name.dat" and enter the transaction values according to the prescription mentioned above.
+In the running directory make a file of name "file_name.dat" and enter the transaction values according to the prescription mentioned above.

 Open a python terminal, and import the function split from module bill_split:

-from bill_split import split
+    >> from bill_split import split

 Now run the following line:

-split("file_name.dat")
+    >> split("file_name.dat")